Kero76/Job-Offer/readme.txt

 Nothing here for the moment.

 == Changelog ==

+= 1.2.1 =
+Added Show/Hide function in offer for show or hide it on website.

 = 1.2.0 =
 Possibility to update an offer on post offer section and return modification on Job Offer setting.